Living in Marbella: What’s So Great About it?

 Education in Marbella

 As mentioned above, Marbella is the ideal destination for raising children and starting a family.
 There are public schools (free until the age of 18) everywhere, as well as state-subsidised private schools, private schools and many international schools, which is ideal for foreign residents, families who move frequently, or those who want to educate their children in languages from a very young age, such as the German school.
+Marbella in particular is one of the best place to learn or teach your children languages, which can open many doors in the future in terms of employment.

-Among the most renowned schools are Aloha College, Colegio San José and Laude San Pedro International College, as well as Swans International School and Calpe School.
+Among the most renowned schools are Aloha College, Colegio San Jose and Laude San Pedro International College, as well as Swans International School and Calpe School.
 Public schools also have a good reputation, especially in areas such as Nueva Andalucía, Elviria and San Pedro Alcántara.

 Best areas to live in Marbella